 In September 2018, ANEC, the European Disability Forum (EDF), AGE Platform Europe and 17 other organisations co-signed an open letter urging Member States to improve the EAA proposal ahead of the next EU interinstitutional negotiations.
 We called on EU leaders to agree on an ambitious Act before 3 December 2018, the European Day of Persons with Disabilities.

 On 8 November 2018, the provisional agreement on the EAA was finally reached by the Institutions after much discussion.
-The agreement will now be submitted to the Council's Permanent Representatives Committee (COREPER) for approval.
-Presuming agreement, the Parliament will vote in plenary session, with the Council concluding the adoption process.
+The agreement was then submitted to the Council's Permanent Representatives Committee (COREPER) for approval.
+The Parliament voted in plenary session, with the Council concluding the adoption process.

 ANEC welcomed the approval by the European Parliament and Council and the publication of the European Accessibility Act in the Official Journal of the European Union in June 2019.
 The Directive will apply to several products and services (eg: computers, e-books, self-service terminals, delivery of transport service information, including real-time travel information, consumer banking services, etc.) placed on the market after 28 June 2025.
 By 28 June 2022 the member states shall adopt and publish the laws, regulations and administrative provisions necessary to comply with this Directive.
 Harmonised standards will have to be developed to provide presumption of conformity with the legal requirements.